containeroo/cloudflare-operator/README.md

 ## What can I do with cloudflare-operator?

-cloudflare-operator is based on a set of Kubernetes API extensions (“custom resources”), which control Cloudflare DNS records.
+cloudflare-operator is based on a set of Kubernetes API extensions ("custom resources"), which control Cloudflare DNS records.

 ## Where do I start?

-Following [this](https://containeroo.github.io/cloudflare-operator/getting_started/) guide will just take a couple of minutes to complete.
+Following [this](https://docs.cf.containeroo.ch/getting_started/) guide will just take a couple of minutes to complete.
 After installing the cloudflare-operator helm chart and adding some annotation to your ingresses, cloudflare-operator will take care of your Cloudflare DNS records.

 ## More detail on what’s in cloudflare-operator